 The International Programs and Services Office does not award athletic scholarships.
 If a student is interested in an athletic scholarship, they must contact the coach of their sport directly.
 For more information on athletics at Colorado Mesa University, please visit our athletics website.

 Can I work while I am studying in the US?

 International students are allowed to work on campus on a part-time basis (20 hours/week or less) while school is in session and full-time (40 hours/week) during breaks, as long as the student is able to maintain their F-1 status.
 Student employment will help with supplemental costs but it is not sufficient to cover all educational expenses.
 On-campus jobs can only be arranged once a student has arrived on campus and are not guaranteed.
 The student is responsible for finding an on-campus job and for understanding the restrictions of employment as an F-1 visa holder.
 There are other opportunities for internships as students progress in their degree of study.
 Please inquire with the International Programs and Services Office for more information on employment opportunities.

 Are there any financial loans to help international students study at Colorado Mesa University?

 Colorado Mesa University does not provide loans to international students.
 Students must be self-, family-, or home government- sponsored.

 Do I pay my tuition and housing costs before I begin my study at Colorado Mesa University?

 Unless notified by the Office of International Programs, it is not required to pay tuition and housing costs prior to arrival on campus, though it is recommended.
-A prior deposit for on-campus housing, however, a deposit is required at the time of application.
+For on-campus housing, however, a deposit is required at the time of application.
 Colorado Mesa University works in conjunction with Flywire by peerTransfer, an efficient and economical payment solution for our international students.
 You will receive access to a secure, online portal and can select the international payment method that works best for you.
 To make a payment, go to coloradomesa.peertransfer.com.

 What is an I-20?